mattzuha/TestChat4/README.md

-# Chatbot Implementations with Langchain + Streamlit
+# Custom Data Chatbot with Ollama 3.1 8b

 Langchain is a powerful framework designed to streamline the development of applications using Language Models (LLMs). \
 It provides a comprehensive integration of various components, simplifying the process of assembling them to create robust applications.